CloudCannon/Academy/_posts/2017-02-07-seo-in-jekyll.md

 ## Custom 404 Pages

 Custom 404 Pages in Jekyll can help users navigate our site if they've gone to a page which doesn't exist.
-We'll create `404.html` with the content for our 404 page.

-[GitHub Pages](https://pages.github.com), [CloudCannon](http://cloudcannon.com) and the Jekyll Server will show `404.html` when they can't find a page.
+[GitHub Pages](https://pages.github.com), [CloudCannon](http://cloudcannon.com) and the Jekyll Server will show `404.html` (if the file exists) when they can't find a page.
 Other services may require configuration to get custom 404 pages working.

 Have a look at [404 page best practices](https://searchenginewatch.com/sew/how-to/2293339/404-page-best-practices) to help create useful 404 pages for your visitors.